learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q10.** A survey form has a "Rating" field that accepts only whole numbers from 1 to 10, in steps of 1.
+**Q.** A survey form has a "Rating" field that accepts only whole numbers from 1 to 10, in steps of 1.
 Which input correctly enforces this?

 - A) `<input type="number" min="1" max="10" step="1">`
 - B) `<input type="range" min="1" max="10" step="1">`